yfuruyama/adc/README.md

 ### adc env

-`adc env` displays commands to active the credential for current shell.
+`adc env` displays commands to activate the credential for the current shell.

 ```sh
 # set environment variable